-- 1) How Close-Up uses issue-centered education and methodology throughout its student program; - 2) Using specific examples, how is using issue-centered methodology effective?
+- 1) How Close Up uses issue-centered education and methodology throughout its student program; - 2) Using specific examples, how is using issue-centered methodology effective?
 Are there specific tactics to use that could make it more effective? - 3) What tools and strategies does Close Up use to connect students to their role as effective citizens?
-What are some effective ways to follow-up with this goal in the classroom? - 4) Please reference Controversy In The Classroom: The Democratic Power of Discussion by Diana E. Hess
+What are some effective ways to follow-up with this goal in the classroom? - 4) Please reference The Political Classroom (Critical Social Thought) by Diana E. Hess